BIC-MNI/man-pages/_man/mincinfo.md

 Print out the step values for x, y and z, setting the default value to 1.

-mincinfo file.mnc -error 1 BSOL -attvalue xspace:step BSOL -attvalue yspace:step BSOL -attvalue zspace:step
+mincinfo file.mnc -error 1   -attvalue xspace:step   -attvalue yspace:step   -attvalue zspace:step

 Print out the names of the dimensions subscripting the image variable.